INVESTING IN YOUNG AFRICAN ENTREPRENEURS

-Since 2014, USADF has directly supported over 100 youth entrepreneurs in 30 countries, providing them with over $3 million of grant funding to launch and expand their businesses across Africa.
+Since 2014, USADF has directly supported over 180 youth entrepreneurs in 30 countries, providing them with nearly $4 million of grant funding to launch and expand their businesses across Africa.
 These businessmen and women are working across sectors, from health and education, to IT and agribusiness to sell goods and services, create jobs, train youth, and increase incomes.
-As winners of our business plan competitions, they are eligible for Youth Entrepreneurship Grants of $10K to $25K each.

 How Does USADF Support Youth-Led Enterprise in Africa?

 USADF is providing young entrepreneurs with the tools needed to invest in their own communities, and grow Africa’s next generation of business leaders.
 These business leaders will employ marginalized people, train other youth, impact their communities and create or expand markets by providing goods and services.

 USADF selects entrepreneurs through the Young African Leaders Initiative (YALI) through business plan competitions to find and fund Africa's next generation of business leaders.
 Winners are awarded up to $25,000 in seed capital funding to start or expand their social venture.